galaxyonfire/Offline-Player-CYS/README.md

 This a python script built using Python 3.7.6 and [MechanicalSoup](https://github.com/MechanicalSoup/MechanicalSoup) that searches through a story from CYS and rebuilds the story on your local device.
 You only need one piece of info to get the script running and that is the link to story you want to play.

-As an example, consider the story *Eternal* by Endmaster.
+As an example, consider the story *Eternal* by EndMaster.
 The link for that story is [http://chooseyourstory.com/story/eternal](http://chooseyourstory.com/story/eternal).

 With this link in hand, if we look at line 8 of the script we'll see a `STORY_LINK` variable.
 Simply paste the link of the story your desire between the two single quotes and run the script to download the story offline.